ManlyMarco/Illusion_HeightBar/README.md

-# HeightBar for Koikatsu and AI-Shoujo
+# Height Measure Bar for games by Illusion
 Plugin for Koikatu!, Koikatsu Party, EmotionCreators and AI-Shoujo/AI-Syoujyo character maker that allows measuring of the character's height in centimeters.
 It makes it easier to have consistent height of your characters and to more closely reproduce existing characters.

 ### How to use